Monetization, “Greed”, and an offer.

 If you feel like you fit in these criteria, if you feel as if my monetization is something you can’t afford, DM me on Discord.

-I’ll provide you access to a discord server which will forever get the latest updates.
+I’ll provide you access to a discord server which will forever get the latest updates for VS. I’ve done it for months, and will continue to do so.

 Note: While I've appreciated your stories and knowing why it is you're taking me up on this offer, please do not feel forced to explain yourself.
 I don't seek to make you beg for my project, it's ok, whatever the reason may be.